jasonacox/TinyRTTTL/README.md

 Install this manually by cloning this repo into your Arduino library folder (e.g. `~/Documents/Arduino/libraries`).

 ## Usage
-The library provides a single class named TM1637TinyDisplay with the following functions:
+The library provides a single class named TinyRTTTL with the following functions:

 * `play` - Play song by passing RTTTL string to function
 * `play_P` - PROGMEM function of the above to keep data in Flash instead of being loaded in to SRAM to save memory.